nightscout/nightscout.github.io/docs/index.md

 <span style="font-size:larger;">Interested in building a Nightscout DIY site?
 You'll find instructions [here](../nightscout/new_user/).</span>

-**Note:** DIY users of Nightscout has been historically using a service called Heroku to host their sites.
-Heroku is in process of removing their free hosting tier altogehter.
-At the time of writing, there are no easy to follow instructions available for non-technical users on how to host Nightscout for free.
-If you have the time to author instructions for this purpose, new documentation pull requests are extremely welcome at https://github.com/nightscout/nightscout.github.io.
+**Note:** DIY users of Nightscout have been historically using platforms like [Digital Ocean](https://github.com/jasoncalabrese/project-glu/blob/master/README.md), [Microsoft Azure](https://docs.google.com/document/d/1RP-0KAX0Z46iGmShBdygY7_vQN1d-xEgtK_dSsjCA20/edit) and then Salesforce Heroku to host their sites.
+Heroku is in process of removing the free hosting tier but here are various solutions to host your Nightscout site for free.
+If you have the time to author instructions for this purpose, new documentation pull requests are extremely welcome at [https://github.com/nightscout/nightscout.github.io](https://github.com/nightscout/nightscout.github.io).

 ## Nightscout as a Service